-Most of the furniture in the room has been recreated from inventory lists, as the original items were sold off during the Revolution.
-The bed was commissioned by Louis-Philippe in 1833.
+Most of the furniture in the room has been recreated from inventory lists, as the original items were sold off during the French Revolution.
+The bed was commissioned by Louis-Philippe I in 1833.

 The only original item of furniture in the room is the automation clock, shown below, that was gifted to Louis XIV by its designer, Antoine Morand, in 1706.

 The Apollo Salon, room 7, was used as a ceremonial chamber from 1673-1682, and then as a throne room when Louis XIV made Versailles his official residence.
-A huge wooden throne, 2.6 metres (8.5 feet) in height and covered with silver plaques and sculptures, stood here on a platform until 1689 (when it too was melted down).
+A huge wooden throne, 2.6 metres (8.5 feet) in height and covered with silver plaques and sculptures, stood here on a platform until 1689 when it too was melted down to finance Louis XIV’s wars.
 The room contains six pedestal holders: three of them are of women and three are children.
 They are part of a set of 24 that were commissioned for the Hall of Mirrors in anticipation of the wedding of Louis XVI and Marie Antoinette.
 In 1770, eight new pedestal holders were ordered for the Salon of War.
 These two original sets were sold off during the French Revolution, and only these six located in the Apollo Salon have made their way back to Versailles.
-24 copies of them were made by Gerald Van der Kemp between 1976-1980 and can now be seen in the Hall of Mirrors.
+24 copies of them were commissioned by Gérald Van der Kemp between 1976-1980, and they are the ones that are now on display in the Hall of Mirrors.